 Why is Customer Retention Important for Business in Singapore?

-Customer retention is vital for businesses in Singapore as it directly impacts profitability and growth.
-By focusing on retaining existing customers, companies can build a loyal base that drives repeat sales and contributes to long-term success.
-Here are some benefits of customer retention for long-term success:
+Customer retention plays a key role in the success of businesses in Singapore, directly affecting profitability and growth.
+By focusing on keeping customers happy, companies can build a loyal base that drives repeat sales and sets the foundation for long-term success.

 Key Customer Retention Metrics